devplayer0/fyp/report.md

 Listing \ref{lst:perfgrade-simple} is an example of a Perfgrade configuration file, demonstrating the basic structure of a pipeline definition.
-The outermost object contains only one key: `steps`.
+The outermost object contains only a single key: `steps`.
 This is an array of step definitions.
 Each step has a number of attributes:

 - `id`: An optional shorthand identifier for the step, which allows its outputs to be referenced in future steps (as `<id>.<output_prop>`).
 - `type`: The type of step being defined.
-A number of pre-defined step types are implemented in the Python application to perform a wide range of tasks.
+A number of pre-defined step types are implemented in Python to perform a wide range of tasks.
-- `description`: An optional human-readable description of the step (shown in logs)
+- `description`: An optional human-readable description of the step (shown in logs).
 - `input`: Type-specific input for the step.
 This usually contains options and references the outputs from previous steps to set up how a step will run.

 An additional element seen in Listing \ref{lst:perfgrade-simple} is `!expr`, which comes after the YAML key but before its value.
-A lesser-known feature, tags, indicate the underlying type of a value.
+This is based on lesser-known feature of YAML, tags, which indicate the underlying type of a value.
 A tag is always implied but can be explicitly specified for any node [@yaml_spec].
 The `expr` tag is picked up by Perfgrade and indicates that the value corresponding to the given key should be evaluated as a Python expression.
 For example, `src: !expr build.elf` in listing
 \ref{lst:perfgrade-simple} means that the value of `src` will be dynamically